Zirou Qiu

 Ph.D.
 Student in CS @ UVA; CV; Google Scholar

 I am a Ph.D. student in Computer Science at the University of Virginia working with Madhav Marathe.
-I am also a part of the research team at the Biocomplexity Institute, working with S. S. Ravi and Dan Rosenkrantz.
+I am also (i) a research assistant at the Biocomplexity Institute, working with S. S. Ravi, Dan Rosenkrantz, Dick Stearns; and (ii) a reseach intern at Fujitsu Research of America.

 Research Interests